 - works with us to allow us to audit areas of potential risk and then takes the necessary actions to reduce that risk.

 - Together with the policy referred to above, rolling out a program of training and we intend to require new staff joining the company during the course of 2022 to also carry out training in relation to their responsibilities to be vigilant to the risks of modern slavery and guiding them on key signs that could indicate modern slavery potentially being present

-Our commitment to this is such that year on year, we will continue to review the steps we have taken and consider what else we can do to minimise the risk further.
+We will continue to review the steps we have taken and consider what else we can do to minimise the risk further.
 To date we have not found any indicators or instances of modern slavery in our business or its supply chain.